GeorgHenkel/playground/wildfly11-arquillian/README.md

 to the configuration of the Surefire plugin in the `pom.xml`.
 And I had to set the changed managemement port in the `arquillian.xml` in **src/test/resources**:

     <property name="managementPort">10090</property>

+Execute
+===

+To run the test case execute the maven with following command:

+    mvn clean verify